PeterEmad146/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Module 1/README.md

 - A software block diagram can also depict a software system in layers.

-- Software that directly interacts with hardware is called Bare-metal firmware.
+- Software that directly interacts with hardware is called <code style="color:red">Bare-metal firmware</code>.

 - Hardware Abstraction Layer (HAL) allows the application layer developer to write platform independent code.

-- A common software block design method is called component design, where we define small functional software blocks that have certain tasks.
+- A common software block design method is called <code style="color:red">component design</code>, where we define small functional software blocks that have certain tasks.
 We define the interface mechanisms and the specs that each module needs to adhere to.

 - On-Target Testing refers to a term where you install the code onto your particular embedded systems instead of another.